13 Best Winter Destinations in the U.S.: Warm, Mild, and Snowy Getaways

 New Orleans has mild winter weather, aside from some freak snows, one of which occurred in early 2025.
 People were skiing down Bourbon Street!

-However, that is super rare, and most winter days are mild to warm.
-Mardi Gras is in either February or March each year, and I seem to always be able to wear shorts at least part of that time.
+Mardi Gras, the city’s biggest celebration, begins in January and ends in either February or March each year, and I seem to always be able to wear shorts at least part of that time.
 I even got a wicked sunburn once from standing around in a strappy dress in the middle of February.
 Who would have thought?

 Austin, Texas